-Soyoung Yoon has performed with orchestras such as the NDR North German Radio Symphony, Russian National, Belgian National, Polish National Radio Symphony, Bern Symphony, Trondheim Symphony and Zurich Chamber.
-She has collaborated with conductors including Gilbert Varga, Mario Venzago, Krzysztof Urbanski and Muhai Tang.
+Soyoung Yoon has performed with orchestras such as the Deutsche Kammerphilharmonie Bremen, the NDR North German Radio Symphony, Russian National Orchestra, National Orchestra of Belgium, Polish National Radio Symphony, Bern Symphony Orchestra, Trondheim Symphony Orchestra and Zurich Chamber, Korean Chamber Orchestra.
+She has collaborated with conductors including Krzysztof Penderecki, Gilbert Varga, Antoni Wit, Saulius Sondeckis, Michal Nesterowicz, Krzysztof Urbanski and Muhai Tang.

 On the Menuhin Competition